murilobnt/foxer/README.md

 ## Foxer Framework

+*Let a fox help your code to be swift and smart, like a fox.*

 **A lightweight easy to learn, use and extend open-source framework for 2D games over the C++ programming language**.
 That's the main goal of the Foxer Framework.
 It hopes to provide practical (yet simple) usage of Object-Oriented Programming